iOSPT5-BW1/Unit-Converter-I/README.md

 ## Stretch

 * Choose favorite units to pin to the top
-* Sort or filter by American / Metric
+* Sort or filter by Imperial / Metric
 * Show rare units?
 * Setting for default unit?